bgelman1/POL-346-Projects/README.md

-The second project, in the folder "Mental_Health_Study" examined whether exposure to anti-suicide education actually ncreases youths' chances of considering suicide, which is a debate amonge xperts in psychology and education.
+The second project, in the folder "Mental_Health_Study" examined whether exposure to anti-suicide education actually ncreases youths' chances of considering suicide, which is a debate amonge experts in psychology and education.